 The task force has developed two Return to Campus Work Checklists to help prepare for a safe and healthy return to campus.
 The checklists can be found here: www.coastalbend.edu/return

 All employees and students should check the website often as it may be updated daily.

-What if I am not comfortable coming to work due to possible exposure and I've been requested to start reporting to on-campus work?
+What if I am not comfortable coming to work due to possible exposure?

 Employees should bring their concerns to their supervisor and discuss options available to support the work needing to be done while supporting health and safety of our employees.
-HR can also provide support in facilitating conversations with supervisors and employees to determine needs and accommodations available to meet those needs.
+HR can also provide support in facilitating conversations with supervisors and employees to determine needs or work place adjustments to meet those needs.

 What if I have childcare issues that prevent me from reporting to on-campus work when requested?

 Employees should discuss with their supervisor regarding availability to report for on-campus work, including for childcare.
 It is encouraged that employees who are asked to return to support on-campus operations talk with their childcare provider to look at options that may be available, including CBC daycare.

 It is important that employees do not bring their children or other family members to the workplace to respect the health and safety of co-workers.
 This approach is critical to being able to maintain social distancing at all times.

 What should an employee do if they suspect a co-worker of being ill and reporting to on-campus work?